 What Happened Next?

-The multi–millionaire business mogul was full of praises for the Super Eagles for their determination, professionalism and commitment throughout the qualifying campaign.
+The multi-millionaire business mogul was in a great mood after placing his wagers on Beteasy.
+He was full of praises for the Super Eagles for their determination, professionalism, and commitment throughout the qualifying campaign.
 He urged the team not to rest on their oars, but to prepare hard to be worthy ambassadors of Nigeria and Africa at the FIFA World Cup finals in Russia next year summer.